cyclus/release/README.rst

 _______________________________________________________________________

-Continuous Integration scripts for the Cyclus nuclear fuel cycle simulator on the University of Wisconsin - Madison's `Batlab <http://batlab.org>`_
+Continuous Integration scripts for the Cyclus nuclear fuel cycle simulator on the University of Wisconsin - Madison's `Batlab <http://batlab.org>`_ using the `Conda <http://conda.pydata.org/>`_ package manager.

 To see user and developer documentation for Cyclus, please visit the `Cyclus Homepage`_.